Caleb-DD/Alpaca-Smart-Trader/README.md

     * Moving average crossover strategy
     * Bollinger Bands strategy
     * RSI (Relative Strength Index) strategy
+    * Option to make your own strategy
 * **Alpaca API Integration:** Connects to the Alpaca trading API to execute trades.
-* **Command-Line Interface:** Uses command-line arguments for flexible configuration.
+* **Interactive Command-Line Interface:** Uses prompts to gather user inputs for flexible configuration.
 * **Preset Management:** Save and load trading configurations as presets.
 * **Logging:** Implements logging for better monitoring and debugging.
+* **Input Validation:** Ensures that the users inputs are valid.

 ## Prerequisites